-The best way to take care of your loved one is to make sure you take care of yourself as well.
+The best way to take care of your loved one is to make sure you take care of yourself first so you can be present for them.
 If not, you run the risk of becoming worn out or resentful over time.
-Do not hesitate to reach out to others to get the support and help you need.
+Don't be afraid to reach out to others to get the support and help you need.
 Sometimes all it takes is asking.

-Finding someone outside your family to talk to about your thoughts and feelings may help.
-Use this space to list the names and phone numbers of the people you can turn to.
+Finding someone outside of your family to talk to about your thoughts and feelings may help.

+Use this space to list the names and phone numbers of the people you can turn to for help.